OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 - javascript
 ---

-# Doc Compliance Checker using Azure Open AI service
+# Compliance Checker using Azure Open AI

+This sample uses Azure Open AI to compare proposal documents uploaded to an Azure Blob storage with a policy guideline that is also uploaded in the blob.

+The solutions makes calls to Azure Open AI to assess compliance against each of the line items mentioned in the policy guideline, and returns a result that is formatted and displayed as an adaptive card.

+The sample can also be used as a Copilot Plug-in.

 ## Interaction with app